Lynda Ellis’ collaborative leadership style is the foundation of her success.

 Lynda Ellis’ first rule of leadership is to connect personally with employees and clients, to always ask what they need, and what is — or isn’t — working.

-“Years ago, when I was very young and working for another company, no one asked what was important to us, how could we be more effective,” said Ellis (B.S. ’81).
+“Years ago, when I was very young and working for another company, no one asked what was important to us, how could we be more effective,” said Ellis (B.A.S. ’81).
 “I wondered, why aren’t they asking?”

 She believes leaders should not assume they know it all.
 Ellis learned a lot simply by asking what most irritates a new team — it’s a tricky but important leadership method that helps her know more about the company while establishing trust and transparency with employees.